sapio-lang/sapio/docs/PROGRAM_EMULATION.md

 ## Source, candidates, and authorization

-The source in `integration_tests/src/program_example.rs` fixes an evaluator identity, the `pay-at-least/v1` program selector, recipient script, minimum payment, and public oracle root. `ProgramInstance` commits the complete selector and parameter bytes together with the evaluator's semantic identity.
+The source in `integration_tests/src/program_example.rs` fixes an evaluator identity derived from the complete compiled WASM interpreter, the `pay-at-least/v1` program selector, recipient script, minimum payment, and public oracle root. `ProgramInstance` commits the complete selector and parameter bytes together with the evaluator's semantic identity.
 `EmulatedProgram` derives the corresponding key from the public root and